hypersign-protocol/hypersign-edv-client/README.md

 };
 ```

-#### Initiate the EDV Client instance to interact with Hypersign edv
+#### Initiate the EDV Client instance to interact with Hypersign edv service

 ```js
 const hsEDVClient = new HypersignEdvClient({